INOPIAE/inoAccessSC/readme.md

 By default the import is taken from the default folder `sourcecode`.
 If this folder or the given folder is not available the user is pompted to define the location of the folder.
 Otherwise the sub will be exited.

+The sub has four optional parameters:
+* strFolder - location of the folder holding the import files
+* strDatabase - path to a database if not the current one
+* ImportData  - select of the table data should be imported, default is import.
+Given as AcImportXMLOption

-The following file will NOT be imported:
+The following files will NOT be imported:

 * all interal queries and macro files containing a "~"
 * the module `mdl_ExportDbObjects` which is defined as constant `baseModule` at the beginning of the code.
 * If the code is started from a form the name od the form should be storedin the constant `currentForm` at the beginning of the code and the varibale `blnCurrentForm` must be set to `True`.